 Note: If you are running an application on UNIX, and you do not specify any files in which to store the memory output snapshot, a core file that the application produces before terminating contains the most current application log.
 Provide the application's core file to Genesys Technical Support when reporting a problem.

 Debug Log Options

-The following options enable you to generate Debug logs containing information about specific operations of an application.
+The options in this section enable you to generate Debug logs containing information about specific operations of an application.

 x-conn-debug-open